ntsvg/demo/README.md

 # demo
-This Is My First GitRrepository.
+This Is My First Git Repository.
 <br>
 Author - ntsvg